karanbokil/mcp/src/ecs-mcp-server/README.md

 1. Use `containerize_app` to get guidance on how to containerize your application
 2. Follow the guidance to create your Dockerfile and build your container image
+3. Use `create_ecs_infrastructure` with `force_deploy=False` to generate CloudFormation templates
+4. Review the generated templates and make any necessary adjustments
+5. Either:
+   - Deploy the templates manually using AWS CLI, CloudFormation console, or other IaC tools
-3. Use `create_ecs_infrastructure` to deploy your containerized application to AWS ECS
+   - Use `create_ecs_infrastructure` with `force_deploy=True` to automatically build, push, and deploy
-4. Use `get_deployment_status` to monitor the deployment and get the public URL
+6. Use `get_deployment_status` to monitor the deployment and get the public URL

 ## Vibe Coder Prompts